Testing Pre-Authorization Payments

 10. Check the notifications.

-The payment is now created according to your scenario.
+The Pre-Authorization Payment is now created.
 You'll receive the following notifications:

 Initiated